-The symplectic version of this statement is obtained by a modification of Donaldson's argument in \cite{don:symp}.
-Let $\widehat{X} \to X$ be a line-bundle with connection $\alpha$ over $X$ whose curvature two-form $\curv(\alpha)$ satisfies $\curv(\alpha)= (2\pi/i) \omega$; since our symplectic manifolds are rational we may always assume this to be the case after taking a suitable integer multiple of the symplectic form.
+The symplectic version of relative Bertini is obtained by a modification of Donaldson's argument in \cite{don:symp}.
+Let $\widetilde{X} \to X$ be a line-bundle with connection $\alpha$ over $X$ whose curvature two-form $\curv(\alpha)$ satisfies $\curv(\alpha)= (2\pi/i) \omega$.
+Since our symplectic manifolds are rational we may always assume the existence of such a line bundle after taking a suitable integer multiple $k \omega$ of the symplectic form $\omega$.

-\begin{definition} {\rm (Asymptotically holomorphic sequences of sections)} Let $(s_k)_{k \ge 0}$ be a sequence of sections of $\widehat{X}^k \to X$. \begin{enumerate} \item The sequence $(s_k)_{k \ge 0}$ is {\em asymptotically holomorphic} if there exists a constant $C$ and integer $k_0$ such that for $k \ge k_0$,
+\begin{definition} {\rm (Asymptotically holomorphic sequences of sections)} Let $(s_k)_{k \ge 0}$ be a sequence of sections of $\widetilde{X}^k \to X$. \begin{enumerate} \item The sequence $(s_k)_{k \ge 0}$ is {\em asymptotically holomorphic} if there exists a constant $C$ and integer $k_0$ such that for $k \ge k_0$,

 \item The sequence $(s_k)_{k \ge 0}$ is {\em uniformly transverse} to $0$ if there exists a constant $\eta$ independent of $k$ such that for any $x \in X$ with $|s_k(x)| < \eta$, the derivative of $s_k$ is surjective and satisfies $| \nabla s_k(x)| \ge \eta$. \end{enumerate} In both definitions the norms of the derivatives are evaluated using the metric $g_k = k \omega( \cdot , J \cdot)$. \end{definition}